Jo000/DataScience-IBM/README.md

 # DataScience-IBM
-This repository is to practice my skills of Data Science from the IBM course
+This repository is to practice my skills of Data Science from the IBM course.